mikakatua/devops-challenge/2_application/README.md

 * The [GitHub CLI](https://cli.github.com/) installed and configured

 ## Manual deployment
 The following commands deploy the application from a Bash shell.
-The CI/CD automated deployment is preferred, this deployment is provided only for learning purposes, to understand the basic steps to deploy the application.
+The [CI/CD automated deployment](#cicd-deployment) is preferred, this deployment is provided only for learning purposes, to understand the basic steps to deploy the application

 ### Build and push
 We build the image of the application locally and push it to the Artifact Registry in Google Cloud